 Consequently, it is a University offence for a junior member to keep, hire or drive a car in Cambridge during Term without permission.
 A fine of £175 can be imposed by the University Motor Proctor on any offender.

-Permission is only granted in exceptional circumstances.
-Such permission should be sought by completing a car parking application form.
-The form must be counter-signed by the student’s Tutor and permission can only be granted when an authorised parking space is available.
+Permission must be applied for via online Student Forms and is only granted in exceptional circumstances.
+Your Tutor will need to approve your request, and permission can only be granted when an authorised parking space is available.